 Q. How long do whole-house humidifiers usually last?

-Though there are a number of variables that make it impossible to give a precise answer, console units would be expected to last 5 years or more.
+Though several variables make it impossible to give a precise answer, console units would be expected to last 5 years or more.
 Evaporative humidifiers have filters or wicks that usually last no more than 3 months.

 The majority of HVAC-mounted models have a life expectancy of around 10 years.
 Bear in mind periodic maintenance is usually required, and an annual service is usually recommended for HVAC models, and some components may need to be replaced at that time.